valhuber/PDL/readme_probabilistic.md

 - ✅ `ui/admin/admin.yaml` - Add SysSupplierReq resource (⚠️ in normal projects)
 - ✅ Create `sys_supplier_req` table in database via Alembic migration

 **How it works:** A user runs restart.sh, opens a NEW Copilot chat, pastes the prompt above.
-THAT Copilot instance reads `.github/.copilot-instructions.md` and generates the implementation.
+THAT Copilot instance reads `.github/.copilot-instructions.md` and the training files in `docs/training/` to generate the implementation.

-**⚠️ About this specific demo project:** This PDL project happens to use `*_restart` files as a demo mechanism.
-This is NOT standard and NOT relevant to normal logic generation.
-AI assistants should NEVER reference or work with `*_restart` files unless explicitly commanded.

 **CRITICAL PATTERNS - Copilot Must Include:**